AutoReiv/kuberus/README.md

 3. Access the application:
    Open your web browser and navigate to `http://localhost:80`

-Note: Kubeberus requires a valid kubeconfig to connect to your Kubernetes cluster.
+Note: Kuberus requires a valid kubeconfig to connect to your Kubernetes cluster.
 If there is no valid kubeconfig available, the container will stop.

 ## Contributing